mmisw/mmiorr-docs/docs/introduction.md

 The provided suite of key functions allows data providers and users to include, use, and exploit semantic information in real world scenarios.

-***ORR built around URIs***
+***ORR built around URIs / IRIs ***

-In the ORR, at the most basic level, every term has a URI[2], and the ORR returns a page of basic information about the term when someone enters that URI into their browser.
-When the ORR creates an ontology, it automatically creates the term URIs for that ontology, and enables resolution of those terms.
+In the ORR, at the most basic level, every term has an IRI[2], and the ORR returns a page of basic information about the term when someone enters that IRI into their browser.
+When the ORR creates an ontology, it automatically creates the term IRIs for that ontology, and enables resolution of those terms.
 Thus ORR users can begin using the terms immediately, confident that anyone looking for more information on the term can resolve it.
-(When a user submits an ontology which already has defined non-resolvable URIs, the ORR will create an additional, resolvable URI that embeds the original unique identifier.)

 ***Application scenarios***